 From antibiotics to chemotherapy, modern pharmaceuticals transformed the experience of illness in the 20th century.
-Kiran Mazumdar-Shaw, the founder and chairman of Biocon, Ltd., joins us for a discussion of how the global business of pharmaceuticals is changing the culture of science in India.
-But while modern “wonder drugs” have saved countless lives, they have a left a more complicated legacy well beyond the doctor’s office.
+Kiran Mazumdar-Shaw, the founder, and chairman of Biocon, Ltd., joins us for a discussion of how the global business of pharmaceuticals is changing the culture of science in India.
+But while modern “wonder drugs” have saved countless lives, they have left a more complicated legacy well beyond the doctor’s office.

 A commentary by David Caruso, director of the Institute’s Center for Oral History, explores the far-reaching effects of pharmaceuticals in social, economic, and political history.

 01:14 Element of the Week: Sulfur

 02:44 A Conversation with Kiran Mazumdar-Shaw

 On American drug regulation: The Food and Drug Administration